jpamata/instagram-clone/learn.md

 ### errors

-got internal server error after npm installing heroicons and npm run dev kept on failing. just deleted the node_modules folder and installed with npm install but it failed.
-Then I did the following and it's working again, js is so weird:
+got internal server error after npm installing heroicons and others like npm installing faker.js with "npm install faker"

+stopping the server and running "npm run dev" kept on failing after installing them. so i just deleted the node_modules folder and installed with npm install but it failed.
+Then I did the following and it's working again

 ```
 yarn install
-yarn run start --tho this failed
 npm run dev
 ```

+js is so weird

 ### TAILWINDCSS FORMS